 - No rewarding or consoling with food.
 Well, not all the time anyway!

 - Remove the addictions (you’ll need to get to know all the codes & numbers!)

 - Only count nutritious food as food.
 The rest is a waste of time, you haven’t actually fed them.
 OK occasionally, but make sure it’s not what they are relying on every day.

-Hopefully this has helped you understand more about why your kids are ‘starving’, & what you can do to keep them satisfied.
+Hopefully, this has helped you understand more about finding the most nutritious filling foods for toddlers and kids and you understand more about why your kids are feeling hungry all the time and what you can do to keep them satisfied.